Flare by Spatie

 Adding custom context

-We already collect a lot of context about the environment to help you debug bugs, but if you feel like we're missing something or you can add some application-specific information, you can add some context of your own like this:
+If you feel like we're missing something or you want to add application-specific information, you can add custom context like this:

 import { flare } from '@flareapp/js';